-Testing Coveo Machine Learning Models
+Test Coveo Machine Learning Models

-When you have the required privileges, you can use the Model Testing page of the administration console to compare two Coveo Machine Learning (Coveo ML) models of the same type together or compare an Automatic Relevance Tuning (ART) model with the default ranking by performing queries and reviewing the returned results.
+When you have the required privileges, you can use the Model Testing page of the Administration Console to compare two Coveo Machine Learning (Coveo ML) models of the same type together or compare an Automatic Relevance Tuning (ART) model with the default ranking by performing queries and reviewing the returned results.

 Two active QS models